qgis/QGIS-Website/README.md

 7. `make generate-translations` - Generate translated content

 The commands are used in the CI/CD pipeline and can also be run locally for development.
 Translation fallback (displaying English content for untranslated pages) is now handled automatically by Hugo's content mounting system configured in `config.toml`.

+**⚠️ Important Note:** The `make generate-translations` command modifies the `config.toml` file in the `[languages]` section.
+These changes are automatically generated and should be **ignored in git**.
+If you see changes to `config.toml` after running translation commands, you can safely discard them.

 ### Translation Fallback Mechanism